 Making The Recipe

-And now with that done on to the recipe itself.
-I started out by setting my oven to 400° Fahrenheit so it can start preheating.
+At the bottom I wrote out the recipe itself if you prefer that view.
+Otherwise I started out by setting my oven to 400° Fahrenheit so it can start preheating.
 I then gathered up all the ingredients that I needed for the oven and got started putting it all together.
 These needed items and ingredients included a 9 by 13 inch glass casserole dish, over four cups of washed cherry tomatoes, a block of feta, olive oil, black pepper, and a few garlic cloves.
 I could also see this being a good time to customize your dish with any dried seasonings you may want while saving any fresh herbs for after the roasting process completes.

 I then poured the tomatoes into the casserole dish and liberally drizzled olive oil over them.
 I next grabbed a cutting board and knife so I could peel and mince the garlic before sprinkling it over the tomatoes along with several twists of black pepper.
 With a spatula I mixed up the contents of the casserole dish until all the cherry tomatoes were coated with olive oil, pepper, and garlic.
 Next I opened the feta, plopped it in the center, drizzled some more olive oil over it, and ground a bit more pepper.
 Once the oven reached 400° Fahrenheit I pushed the dish in and set a timer so it wouldn’t get forgotten.
 I ended up baking this for just over 40 minutes but started checking on it after 30.

 Once the casserole dish was tossed in the oven it was time to grab and prep the items I needed to top it with.
 I grabbed about ten fresh basil leaves, a cutting board, a knife, and my balsamic vinegar.
 I then stacked and folded the leaves before making small slices so I’d be left with small slivers of basil.